 FOCAL's XCO2 has been validated with TCCON GGG2014 measurements.
-The co-location criteria are defined by a maximal time difference of two hours, a maximal spatial distance of 500 km, and a maximal surface elevation difference of 250 m.
-Figure 5 shows all co-located FOCAL and TCCON retrievals of the years 2015-2018 for TCCON sites with more than 250 co-locations and covering a time period of at least one year.
+The co-location criteria are defined by a maximum time difference of two hours, a maximum spatial distance of 500km, and a maximum surface elevation difference of 250m.
+Figure 5.1 shows all co-located FOCAL and TCCON retrievals of the years 2015-2019 for TCCON sites with more than 250 co-locations and covering a time period of at least two years.
 One can see that FOCAL captures the year-to-year increase and the seasonal features.
-For each station, the performance statistics number of co-locations, station bias, seasonal bias, linear drift, and single measurement precision were calculated.
+For each station, the performance statistics number of co- locations, station bias, seasonal bias, linear drift, and single measurement precision were calculated.